 Opioid abuse is a public health crisis that has touched most American families in some way.
 Around 10 million people misuse prescription opioids every year, and in 2020, nearly three in every four overdose deaths in the U.S. involved opioids.

 While these statistics are staggering, recovery is possible.
 Many people who once struggled with opioid use disorder are now living healthy, drug-free lives.
 Further, the designation of the opioid epidemic as a public health emergency means that there are more treatment options than ever before.
-From medications to behavioral therapy, inpatient treatment, and support groups, there are options available to fit every need.
+From medications to behavioral therapy, inpatient drug rehab treatment, and support groups, there are substance use disorder treatment centers and options available to fit every need.

 Below, we’ll delve into the most common causes, signs, and symptoms of opioid abuse, as well as the different treatment and support options that are available.